Columbia Car Accident Lawyers

 - If you’re not able to settle, your lawyer will file a lawsuit.
 Settlement negotiations will continue after the filing.

-- After filing your lawsuit, there will be a period of discovery where the parties will depose each other and witnesses or submit interrogatories to flesh out the facts.
+- After filing your lawsuit, there will be a discovery period where the parties will depose each other and witnesses or submit interrogatories to flesh out the facts.

 - Applicable rules may require the parties to submit to mediation.
 A mediator will be appointed to get the parties together to negotiate a fair settlement.